GoogleChrome/web.dev/src/site/content/en/learn/design/intro/index.md

 (instead of having empty space on one side) but you still wouldn't be taking full advantage of the available space.

 <figure class="w-figure">
-{% Img src="image/KT4TDYaWOHYfN59zz6Rc0X4k4MH3/t0Zd1eGEJeeqMO8ItsqK.png", alt="A narrow layour with a lot of white space around it.", width="800", height="320" %}
+{% Img src="image/KT4TDYaWOHYfN59zz6Rc0X4k4MH3/t0Zd1eGEJeeqMO8ItsqK.png", alt="A narrow layour with a lot of white space around it.", width="800", height="320", class="w-screenshot" %}
 <figcaption class="w-figcaption">The Yahoo website from the early 2000s as experienced in a browser that's wider than the site's 800 pixel wide design.
 Screenshot from <a href="https://archive.org">archive.org</a></figcaption>
 </figure>